 What’s the difference between a copywriter and a journalist?

 A journalist will find an angle for a news story and write up all the good points – and the bad ones.
-(Because of this very reason, I once had to take over from a journalist who’d started a brochure on Portugal and nearly caused the client a heart attack.)
 A press article may also include interviews or quotes.

 What’s the difference between a copywriter and a PR writer?